Swathi-star1306/EXP.NO.9-Simulation-of-Pulse-Code-Modulation/README.md

 # RESULT / CONCLUSIONS

-The simulation of Pulse Code Modulation (PCM) was successfully performed.
-The analog signal was sampled, quantized, encoded into binary format, and reconstructed from the encoded data.
-The reconstructed signal closely followed the original analog input, validating the working of PCM.
+The Pulse Code Modulation (PCM) technique was successfully implemented and simulated in Google Colab using Python.
+A sinusoidal analog signal was sampled, quantized, and encoded into binary form.
+The simulation demonstrated the process of converting an analog signal into a digital stream using PCM.
+The reconstructed signal closely resembled the original waveform, validating the accuracy of the simulation.
+This highlights the efficiency of PCM in representing analog data in digital communication systems.